 Avid golfers, tennis players, and those just returning to play can experience the painful effects of golfer’s elbow in the inside of the elbow and forearm.
-To get relief from the discomfort, see the specialists at Genesis Regenerative Sports and Aesthetic Medicine in Westfield, New Jersey and serving all of Union county, Morris county, Middlesex county, and Somerset county including the surrounding towns of Cranford, Garwood, Clark, Scotch Plains, Mountainside, Springfield, Summit, Chatham, Millburn, Short Hills, Maplewood, Watchung, Berkeley Heights, Livingston, Union, Edison, Woodbridge, and Elizabeth.
+To get relief from the discomfort, see the specialists at Genesis Orthopaedic and Spine in Westfield, New Jersey and serving all of Union county, Morris county, Middlesex county, and Somerset county including the surrounding towns of Cranford, Garwood, Clark, Scotch Plains, Mountainside, Springfield, Summit, Chatham, Millburn, Short Hills, Maplewood, Watchung, Berkeley Heights, Livingston, Union, Edison, Woodbridge, and Elizabeth.
 With nonsurgical and minimally invasive solutions to golfer’s elbow, the team can help you recover and get back on the course or court sooner.
 Call or schedule a visit online today to get started.
 908-588-2311

 Golfer’s elbow, also called medial epicondylitis, is a condition that causes pain and inflammation in the muscles and tendons on the inside of the elbow.
 The pain is usually centered on your medial epicondyle — the boniest area of your inner elbow — where muscles from your forearm and wrist attach.
 Pain may also be felt throughout the forearm and wrist.

 Golfer’s elbow tends to develop gradually and may flare up when the muscles in the areas are overused, such as during your golf swing, when carrying luggage, or throwing a ball.